Category: Uncategorised Published Date

 Surfers today are able to get the rail to rail transition with what almost seems like acceleration (in the turn) to allow them to exit the wave (near vertically) perform their arial, then drop back into the wave.
 The combination of Simon's 1980's three fins and the 2000's concaved bottoms has allowed this to happen.

 Midget has a particular interest in Simon's design concept breakthrough.
 Simon's factory was around the corner from the Surfblanks factory.
-Craig Gillespie made the first set of thruster fins for Simon in the Surfblanks factory and the blank for the same board came from the Surfblanks factory.
+Greg Gillespie made the first set of thruster fins for Simon in the Surfblanks factory and the blank for the same board came from the Surfblanks factory.

 Labouring this a little further, Simon's breakthrough parallels with what Ben Lexcen did with the winged keel in Australia's first securing of the America's Cup.